sachdevkartik/GSoC-2022/README.md

 # __Training__

 ### __Locally__
-Modify the configuration of the model and training scheme for the respective training from the [config](/config/) folder.
-Then, the script can be run locally as:
+Modify the configuration of the model and training scheme from the [config](/config/) folder.
+Then, the script can be run locally.
+Example:
 ```bash
 cd GSoC-2022
 python3 -u main.py \